bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-05-earth-spirit.md

 Lucy Kieselhausen
 Anton Pointner

 Germany 1923
 68 mins

 Piano accompaniment will be by
 Stephen Horne on Sat 5 Mar and
 Meg Morley on Wed 9 Mar

 Digitisation of the 35mm restored in 2003, reconstructed from Dutch and Russian nitrate sources from EYE Filmmuseum and Gosfilmofond of Russia.
-Dutch intertitles recreated from
-German censorship cards.
+Dutch intertitles recreated from  German censorship cards.

 Introduction by season curator Pamela Hutchinson (Sat 5 Mar only)
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzIxNzU1MzBdfQ==
+eyJoaXN0b3J5IjpbMTkzMTU2NDEyNV19
 -->